Alex120gb/BookstoreApi/README.md

 This is the API project of the bookstore project.

 To use it you have to consider a few things:
-If you use the docker-compose file that I will provide within the BookstoreWebApp github, you will also need to create the database - I will provide an sql script which not only contains the creation of the database, but of course also the tables AND some data to use!
+For either case, either local or with the docker-compose file that I will provide within this repository, you will also need to create the database - I will provide an sql script which not only contains the creation of the database, but of course also the tables AND some data to use!

 Also before running the docker you will have to download my two repositories from docker
 1) Api: docker pull alexisk120/bookapi